 Fortunately we have new tools to help.
 Let’s say you want to get better at a growth practice such as consultative selling, acquisition integration, or product launch.
 You can learn a lot using three approaches:

 How many announcements do you get per week for conferences in San Diego or Orlando?
 These conferences are at the “intersection of interest” for three parties: 1) revenue for the hosting organization, 2) publicity for sponsoring vendors, and 3) learning for attendees—in a pleasant environment.

 How many announcements do you get for conferences in San Diego?

 In some cases, the attendee returns to your company, shares what she learned with colleagues, and things change for the better.
 More often, though, the conference materials stay stuffed in a bag and nothing changes.
 That’s too bad, because these affairs often cost $3-5,000 per person with travel costs.

 Compare that to private, in-house training… where the trainer comes to you.
+Or, virtual training in the post 2020 era.
 This may cost $2-3,000 per person.
 But beyond lower costs, there are big advantages:

 Next time your industry is in a downturn, remember that this one—like all other downturns before it—will end.
 So while your competitors are completely immersed in hand-wringing, why not focus some percentage of your energy on the eventual upturn?
 Thinking in new ways may do more for your future growth than spending-as-usual would have.